rails/rails/guides/source/tuning_perf_for_deployment.md

 ### Number of Processes

 When using hybrid threads and processes, it's best to run 1 process per available processor core.
 On hosts with less memory you may need to choose a lower value.
+But fewer processes per core will normally result in not using all cores for your application.
 Automatic methods to determine the number of cores are unreliable.
 You should specify the number of processes manually.

 To set the number of worker processes, you can change the call to the +workers+ method in +config/puma.rb+.
 Or you can set the +WEB_CONCURRENCY+ environment variable, which will do the same.

 ### Preloading

 Puma creates new workers from a master process.
 By loading your application code in the master process, you can avoid doing so after creating the worker.
-This permits sharing more memory across processes.
+This permits sharing more memory across processes and prevents duplicate work.

 In a few cases it may not make sense to preload your application.
 In that case it's possible to turn off application preloading.